-After 20 years working in the design industry, Cilla decided to deepen her problem-solving skills by connecting with the customer and enrolling in the Service Design: Elevate course.
+After 20 years working in the design industry, Cilla decided to deepen her problem-solving skills by connecting with the customer and enrolling into the Service Design: Elevate course.

 I have a degree in fine art, but moved into design.
 I’ve been working in design for about 20 years now.
 It’s a great industry, but as is the case with all creative industries, it’s constantly evolving and changing.
 I feel it’s important to look outside your own industry for inspiration; I completed an interior design course a few years back, but it had been a while since I’d learned something new.
 I like to add new dimensions to my skillset as often as possible.